architect/arc.codes/src/views/docs/en/reference/project-manifest/http.md

 ## Syntax

-Each route is made up of by two parts: HTTP verb and a route path.
+Each route is made up of two parts: HTTP verb and a route path.

 - HTTP Verb
   - `get`